dalibo/emaj/docs/en/mainFunctions.rst

 When one wishes to stop the updates recording for tables of a group, it is possible to deactivate the logging mechanism, using the command::

-   SELECT emaj.emaj_stop_group('<group.name>'[, '<mark.name>')];
+   SELECT emaj.emaj_stop_group('<group.name>'[, '<mark.name>'
+              [, <delete.old.logs?>]]);

 The function returns the number of tables and sequences contained in the group.

 If the mark parameter is not specified or is empty or *NULL*, a mark name is generated: "*STOP_%*" where '%' represents the current time expressed as *hh.mn.ss.mmmm*.

+The *<delete.old.logs?>* parameter is an optional boolean.
+By default, its value is *false*, meaning that all log tables and marks of the tables group are left unchanged.
+If the value is explicitly set to *true*, log tables are purged and old marks are deleted.

-Stopping a tables group simply deactivates log triggers of application tables of the group.
+Stopping a tables group deactivates log triggers of application tables of the group.
 The setting of *SHARE ROW EXCLUSIVE* locks may lead to deadlock.
 If the deadlock processing impacts the execution of the E-Maj function, the error is trapped and the lock operation is repeated, with a maximum of 5 attempts.

 The *emaj_stop_group()* function closes the current log session.
 Then, it is not possible to execute an E-Maj rollback targeting an existing mark anymore, even though no changes have been applied since the tables group stop.

-However the content of log tables and E-Maj technical tables can be examined.
+However other uses of log tables and marks remain possible (visualization, statistics, changes dump, SQL generation).

 When a group is stopped, its state becomes "*IDLE*" again.